 We have focused on the sensible heat flux up to now, but turbulence creates other vertical fluxes.
-There are many vertical turbulent fluxes, but two important ones are the latent heat flux, which involves water vapor, and the vertical momentum flux, which involves the vertical transport of horizontal wind.
+There are many vertical turbulent fluxes, but two important ones are the latent heat flux, which involves the vertical transport of water vapor, and the horizontal momentum flux, which involves the vertical transport of horizontal wind.

 Latent Heat Flux

 For the purpose of this discussion, use the specific humidity, q.
 There is the mean value for q at different heights, and then there is the kinematic eddy flux.
-Using the same methods as before, we find that the water vapor (kinematic) flux is given by:
+Using the same methods as before, we find that the kinematic water vapor flux (or specific humidity flux) is given by:

-This flux has units of .
+This flux has SI units of .
 Usually the specific humidity is greatest near Earth's surface and decreases with height.
-Using the same logic as for the sensible heat flux, we expect that the latent heat flux should carry specific humidity from the surface, where it is greatest, to the free troposphere, where it is less.
+Using the same logic as for the sensible heat flux, we expect a flux of water vapor from the surface, where the specific humidity is greater, to the free troposphere, where the specific humidity is less.